steffenskov/Geoapify.SDK/src/Geoapify.MongoDB/README.md

 ## Usage

-After adding this package, just call
+After adding this package, add this to your Dependency Injection setup:

 ```
-services.AddGeoapifyMongoDBStorage(db, "address-collection-name");
+services.AddGeoapify(yourApiKey)
+        .AddMongoDBStorage(db, "address-collection-name"); // <-- This line is new
 ```

 And you'll have access to the `IAddressRepository` in your Dependency Injection system.

-OR you can just `new AddressRepository(db, "address-collection-name");` if you don't use Dependency Injection.